zypA13510/librespeed/doc.md

 Aborts the test while it's running.

 ### `speedtest_worker.js`
-This is where the actual speedtest code is.
+This is where the actual speed test code is.
 It receives the settings from the main thread, runs the test, and reports back the results.

 The worker accepts 3 commands:
 * `start`: starts the test.
 Optionally, test settings can be passed as a JSON string after the word start and a space